Published 30 Nov 2022

 - Check camera settings and make sure that the memory card has enough space.

 Drone preflight checks can spell the difference between a successful operation and a failed mission.
-With iAuditor, the world’s #1 inspection software, drone pilots can create digital drone preflight checklists and ensure compliance with safety regulations and proper procedures for smart drone operation.
-Drone pilots can use the iAuditor drone checklist app to:
+With SafetyCulture (formerly iAuditor), the world’s #1 inspection software, drone pilots can create digital drone preflight checklists and ensure compliance with safety regulations and proper procedures for smart drone operation.
+Drone pilots can use the SafetyCulture drone checklist app to: